In the Apostle’s Creed, we profess,

 One might ask why Jesus had to descend into hell.
 The confusion is because of the two different meanings for the word hell in the English language.

 The most common understanding of the word hell is in its strict sense, as a place of demons and evil men, a place of eternal damnation and suffering.
 This place is called Gehenna in Greek (നരകം in Malayalam).
 So did Jesus descend into Gehenna, this place of eternal damnation ?

 The answer is, No.

-Theologians also use the word hell in a broad sense, to merely refer to the place of dead in general.
-In Apostle’s Creed, we use the word hell in this broad sense, to mean the abode of dead in general.
+Theologians also use the word hell in a broad sense, to merely refer to any place of dead, other than Heaven.
+In Apostle’s Creed, we use the word hell in this broad sense.

 Before Christ’s Ascension, no person has ever entered heaven.
 Jesus himself reveals that truth, when Jesus tells Nicodemus that “no man has ascended into heaven” (John 3.13).
 The gates of heaven were closed as a result of Adam’s fall, until the time Christ came down to earth and paid the price of our redemption.

 There were many holy men who had died before Christ.
 We cannot assume these holy souls of Old Testament would be suffering in Gehenna along with the wicked.
 So one can naturally ask where were these dead, if neither in heaven nor in Gehenna ?